takehika0129/no17-github-version-control/README.md

 # Basics of Version Control with GitHub
-A simple guide to using `git` for GitHub version control.
+A simple guide for GitHub version control.
 Learn how to create, merge, and delete branches.

 ## What is "Git Flow"?